 Healthy Diet Considerations

 The American Academy of Pediatrics states that children who eat a healthy and balanced diet do not typically need any sort of vitamin supplementation.
 Determine how much vitamin C your child gets from food alone.
 If he already meets his recommended dietary allowance and does not have a medical condition that interferes with vitamin C absorption, he does not need a vitamin C supplement.

 Although some believe that large doses of vitamin C may cure or prevent the common cold, this may not be true.
 There is conflicting evidence regarding the affect vitamin C intake has on viruses like the common cold.
-As of August 2011, it appears as if a dose of at least 200 mg a day may shorten the duration of the common, cold but it does not seem that vitamin C supplements are beneficial after the onset of cold symptoms.
+According to Harvard Health Publishing, it appears as if a dose of at least 200 mg a day may shorten the duration of the common, cold but it does not seem that vitamin C supplements are beneficial after the onset of cold symptoms.
 Talk to your child's pediatrician about the latest research if you intend to use vitamin C supplements to prevent or treat illnesses.